-10 Prepare requisitions for small installations from drawings.

-Taking-off dimensions and quantities of wiring, equipment and materials required.
+10 Prepare requisitions for small Taking-off dimensions and quantities of wiring, equipment and materials required.
 Preparation of requisitions.

-236 -- PÀRT II CERTIFICATE IN ELECTRICAL INSTALLATION WORK TECHNICAL STUDIES
+236 - PART II CERTIFICATE IN ELECTRICAL INSTALLATION WORK TECHNICAL STUDIES

 The following objectives indicate in general terms the abilities which the craft student should be able to demonstrate, SUBJECT TO THE LIMITS OF THE SYLLABUS CONTENT, when presented for the Part II Certificate Examination.